ArkEcosystemArchive/docs-legacy/docs/releases/v2.1/migrating_2.0_2.1.md

 yarn run bootstrap
 yarn run upgrade

-# If you do not use Core Commander you can skip this step.
+# If You Do Not Use Core Commander You Can Skip This Step.
 cd ~/core-commander
 git reset --hard
 git pull